 pytest know that the test depends on cuDNN.

 cudnn are skipped if

 In order to write tests for multiple GPUs, use

 cupy.testing.attr.multi_gpu() decorators instead:

 import unittest from cupy.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.multi_gpu(2) # specify the number of required GPUs here def test_my_two_gpu_func(self): ...

-Once you send a pull request, your code is automatically tested by Travis-CI with –attr=’!gpu,!slow’ option.
-Since Travis-CI does not support CUDA, we cannot check your CUDA-related code automatically.
-The reviewing process starts after the test passes.
+Once you send a pull request, Travis-CI automatically checks if your code meets our coding guidelines described above.
+Since Travis-CI does not support CUDA, we cannot run unit tests automatically.
+The reviewing process starts after the automatic check passes.
 Note that reviewers will test your code without the option to check CUDA-related code.